Home » Course » Desserts » Cookies » The Best Vegan Chocolate Chip Cookies

 Optional Add-Ins: Add nuts such as chopped pecans, walnuts, or pistachios.
 Dried fruits like cherries or cranberries would be delicious.

-Pull the butter out early so it has time to come to room temperature.
-It’s important that the butter is softened, but not melted so it will cream well with the sugars.
+Pull the butter out early, so it has time to come to room temperature.
+It’s important that the butter is softened, but not melted, so it will cream well with the sugars.

 Don’t overcook the cookies.
-They will look tender and slightly underdone but will firm up as they cool.
+They will look tender and slightly underdone, but will firm up as they cool.

-For flour measurements in grams see this Flour Weight Chart.
+For flour measurements in grams, see this Flour Weight Chart.

-Recipe can easily be doubled.
+The recipe can easily be doubled.

 RECOMMENDED EQUIPMENT: I love my Silpat or these parchment liners for lining the baking sheet, and this cookie scoop works great for making uniform cookies!